For Students and Parents

-The Finger Lakes Youth Apprenticeship Program enables you to gain the necessary skills for high-demand jobs while earning a paycheck in a safe, secure environment.
+The Finger Lakes Youth Apprenticeship Program allows you to gain critical skills needed for today’s high-demand jobs.
+You can earn a paycheck in a safe and secure environment.

 Through this program, relevant education and critical on-the-job training create the precise combination to put you on the right track to a promising career.